I love music. Truly I do.

 3. They repeat.
 And repeat.
 And repeat.
 And repeat.
 And rep — all right.
 See what I mean?
 Really, really annoying.
 Really.
 The first time we sang the simplistic ditty, I could tolerate it though I thought the infinite God of all creation deserved better.
 By the fifth time, I was hearing echoes of Jesus warning about vain repetitions.
 But once you went softer and slowed it down on the seventh time, it really began to resonate with my soul.

 - Truthful.
-Rather than trying to get dumber than a fifth-grader in the worship service (no offense to my fifth-grade daughter), offer truth that grows my understanding of God as we glorify him.
-He is truth, after all, so it shouldn’t be that difficult.
+Rather than trying to get dumber than a fifth-grader in the worship service (no offense to fifth-graders), offer truth that grows my understanding of God as we glorify him.
+He is Truth, after all, so it shouldn’t be that difficult.

 - Timeless.
 Let’s sing songs that reach back into the archives of songs proven to have been used by God to edify His people.
 Mix them in with modern songs, by all means.
 That’s fine.
 But don’t feel as if you have to make them sound like they just hit the airwaves last week.
 Imagine Mayberry today on MTV.
 Modern?
 Yes.
 Watchable?
 No. Sometimes classic is really cool.
 Really.